I'm gonna live forever, I'm gonna learn how to fly (High!)

 I'm gonna make it to heaven, light up the sky like a flame (Fame!)

 I'm gonna live forever, baby, remember my name!"

-The original film received two Academy Awards: one for the score in general, and one for the title song.
+The original film earned two Academy Awards, for its music score and title song.
 A remake film directed by Kevin Tancharoen (yes, the Mortal Kombat: Legacy guy) was released in 2009.
 There is also a musical stage adaptation which has had many productions over the years.